micahco/canvas-effects/README.md

 });
 ```

 # Config

-These are global parameters that **must** be included in the config of every effect.
+These are **required** properties that must be present in the config for every effect.

 #### container